qutip/qutip/doc/dev_roadmap.md

  - QuTiP family packages.
 The main qutip package already has sub-packages, which are maintained in the main qutip repo.
 Any packages maitained by the QuTiP organisation will be called QuTiP 'family' packages.
 Sub-packages within qutip main will be called 'integrated' sub-packages.
 Some packages will be maintained in their own repos and installed separately within the main qutip folder structure to provide backwards compatibility, these are (will be) called qutip optional sub-packages.
 Others will be installed in their own folders, but (most likely) have qutip as a dependency -- these will just be called 'family' packages.
  - QuTiP affilliated packages.
 Other packages have been developed by others outside of the QuTiP organisation that work with, and are complementary to, qutip.
 The plan is to give some recognition to those that we deserve worthy of such [this needs clarification].
 These packages will not be maintained by the QuTiP Team.

+ &#x1F537; Do we really need optional subpackages?
+It seems that are a bit fiddly and as we are side-stepping bw compat with a major version, we could just make QIP a separate package.

  ### Family packages
  #### qutip main
  *current package status*: family package `qutip`